 We are consulting separately on proposals for the General Fund budget, you can read about those proposals and respond to the General Fund budget consultation here.

-The HRA is under considerable financial pressure and it is expected that in 2021/22, we will need to spend more money than we receive.
+The HRA is under considerable financial pressure.
 This is mainly because of:

 CPI, or the Consumer Prices Index, is one way of measuring inflation or how much day-to-day living costs are going up such as the price of a loaf of bread or a pint of milk.

 The CPI rate for 2022/23 is 3.1%, so rent would increase by 4.1%.